 Under this process, every return ballot envelope is signed by the voter, and each signature is validated by being compared to other official signatures already on file (such as the voter’s registration document, prior election ballot envelopes, motor vehicle transactions, etc.).
-Signature verifiers can be trained by handwriting experts in a manner similar to those used in financial institutions, including many from law enforcement.
-Another best practice is to include a signature “curing” process, where if the signature doesn’t match and a secondary bipartisan review team cannot determine a match, the voter is contacted immediately and given multiple paths to resolve the discrepancy.
+Signature verifiers can be trained by handwriting experts, including many from law enforcement, in a manner similar to those used in financial institutions.
+Another best practice is to include a signature “curing” process, where if the signature doesn’t match and a secondary bipartisan review team cannot determine a match, the voter is contacted immediately and given multiple paths to resolve the discrepancy including potentially providing a photo ID.
 This “cure” period extends after Election Day to allow all votes that arrived on time to be counted.

 Voter fraud anywhere is exceedingly rare, and per capita rates of fraud are often lower in states that rely heavily on mail ballots.